-Yes, installation is pretty straightforward with the AutoCAD Desktop App and Installer, however, we've found through research and many-a-conversation with Autodesk support, that there's a couple best practices to avoid issues with the installation:
+Yes, installation is pretty straightforward with the AutoCAD Desktop App and Installer, however, we’ve found through research and many-a-conversation with Autodesk support, that there are a couple of best practices to avoid issues with the installation:

 Make sure you’ve installed using the “Download Now” option: